 3) Sasa

-The course Videoconferencing in English provided unique combination of theory and practice, where one did not dominate the other, but they rather complimented each other – an occurrence aspired to in many courses, but seldom actually achieved.
+The course ‘Videoconferencing in English’ provided a unique combination of theory and practice, where one did not dominate the other, but rather complimented each other – a result aspired to in many courses, but seldom actually achieved.

-Theoretical part had a usual form of a lecturer transferring knowledge, but what set it apart from most courses is that student input was always requested and valued.
-This allowed students an attempt to find their own solutions to the problem before them, and whether they succeed or failed, it enhanced their interest in the material, as well as levels of its understanding and memorizing.
-The variety of teaching materials used, mainly oral lectures, written exercises and video material, not only helped the further increase of levels of attention, but also corresponded with different individual learning styles and preferences of the students.
-Furthermore, the knowledge gained in this course is not limited to this course only, rather, it is applicable in academic and as well as less formal uses of English.
+The theoretical part had the usual form of a lecturer transferring knowledge, but what set it apart from most courses is that the student input was always requested and valued.
+This allowed students an attempt to find their own solutions to the problem before them, and whether they succeeded or failed, it enhanced their interest in the material, as well as their levels of familiarity andunderstanding of it .
+The variety of teaching materials used- mainly oral lectures, written exercises and video material - not only helped to further increase attention levels , but also corresponded with different individual learning styles and student preferences .
+Furthermore, the knowledge gained on this course is not limited to this course alone, rather, it is applicable to academic and as well as less formal uses.

-Practical part of the class is unlike any other both In terms of topics discussed and the environment of the discussion.
+The practical part of the class is unlike any other both in terms of topics discussed and the discussion environment .
 Rather than artificial, monotonous classroom exercises, this course provided real life communication challenges in nearly all aspects of language: speaking, listening and writing.
-Speaking was a challenge due to differences in levels of language proficiency between the participants, as well as time limitation; listening was a challenge due to variations in pronunciation and fluency levels and, occasionally, prior knowledge of the subject discussed; writing was a challenge due to specific requirements of formal academic style.
-Discussions themselves offered a valuable experience in terms of general knowledge and overcoming stereotypes through raising awareness of practices and beliefs of different cultures, not only Asian, but also European ones.
-Participants had an opportunity to get acquainted with several very different countries and practices by being presented both with personal and traditional values, whether through moral questions, different ceremonies, recipes or social roles.
+Speaking was a challenge due to differences in participant language proficiency levels, as well as time limitations; listening was a challenge due to pronunciation variations and fluency levels and, occasionally, prior subject knowledge; writing was a challenge due to specific formal academic style requirements .
+Discussions themselves offered a valuable experience in terms of general knowledge and overcoming stereotypes through raising awareness of practices and beliefs of different cultures, not only Asian, but also European.
+Participants had an opportunity to acquaint themselves with several very different countries and practices by being presented both with personal and traditional values, whether through moral questions, different ceremonies, recipes or social roles.

-Another very useful aspect of this course was constant feedback, whether it was spontaneous, while in a conversation with Aberystwyth students by their facial and oral reactions, or deliberate, provided by the teacher and more elaborate.
-Furthermore, a unique trait of this course is the fact that the videoconferences were recorded, which provides the students an opportunity to self-evaluate their behaviour, be their own judges and determine their strong and weak points.
+Another very useful aspect of this course was the constant feedback, whether it was spontaneous through the facial and verbal reactions of the Aberystwyth students , or deliberate and more elaborate as provided by the teacher.
+Furthermore, a unique characteristic of this course is the fact that the videoconferences were recorded, which provides the students with an opportunity to self-evaluate (their behaviour), be their own judges and determine their strong and weak points.

-To conclude, the course Videoconferencing in English provided knowledge not only specific to the academic environment, but also everyday life; not only about other cultures, but our own; not only about other people, but ourselves.
+To conclude, Videoconferencing in English course provided knowledge not only specific to the academic environment, but also everyday life; not only about other cultures, but our own; not only about other people, but ourselves and therefore was a highly valuable learning experience?

 4) Lucie